ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    domain is aligned with (matches) an authenticated domain name from SPF or DKIM.
-When a DMARC policy is published for the domain name found in the RFC5322.From field, and that domain name is not validated through SPF or DKIM, the disposition of that message can be affected by that DMARC policy when delivered to a participating receiver.
+When a DMARC policy is published for the domain name found in the RFC5322.From field, and that domain name is not validated through SPF or DKIM, the handling of that message can be affected by that DMARC policy when delivered to a participating receiver.